kunyuan/FeynCalculator/README.md

 # FeynCaculator

-This small code provides a simple method to calculate Feynman diagrams for generic quantum many-body systems.
+This small code provides a simple tool to calculate Feynman diagrams for a generic quantum many-body system.